azurecitadel/azurecitadel.github.io/labs/kubernetes.md

 ---

 ## Lab Contents
-As this lab is quite long, it has been broken into several modules:
+As this lab is quite long, it has been split into several modules:

 - [Module 1 - Deploying Kubernetes](part1){: .btn-success}
 - [Module 2 - Azure Container Registry (ACR)](part2){: .btn-success}